Security Guard Shoots Man Trying To Break Into DC-Area Television Station

 — NBCWashington (@nbcwashington) October 22, 2018

-The man was first approached in the lobby by a female security officer according to the Atlanta Journal Constitution.
+The man was first approached in the lobby by a female security officer according to the Atlanta Journal-Constitution.
 She made an attempt to stop the intruder with pepper spray but was not successful.
 The man was behaving in an aggressive manner when another security guard shot him in the upper torso inside the television station’s lobby.
 The identity of the guards involved in the situation has not been released.
 The intruder was not armed and no one else was injured.
 Police are currently retrieving additional film from surveillance cameras in the area to obtain more information on exactly what happened before and during the incident.
 ABC News reports that police were familiar with the suspect and that they believe he has a history of mental illness.

 Other people working in the building tweeted as the situation unfolded Monday afternoon.
 Anchor Jim Lokay tweeted, “Sources tell us suspect tried to get into our secure building.
 Security guards opened fire.”
 Reporter Lindsay Watts tweeted that the suspect was conscious when he was transported to the hospital by ambulance and called the experience “surreal.”
 The intruder was taken to George Washington University Hospital about four and a half miles from the television station and is said to be in critical condition.